LAB RESOURCES

 Conference room

 The final room (~104-square feet) serves as a video-conference enabled meeting room (55” LCD TV, externally mounted speakers, HD webcam/microphone) and lab control room.
-This space also houses a high-performance computer workstation (Dell Precision T7910, Dual Intel Xeon E5-2630 processers [32 cores @ 2.40GHz], 32GB DDR4 RAM, 2x1TB hard drives, 1x500GB SSD, 2GB dedicated graphics card, 2x28” LCD monitors) for modeling/simulation tasks, statistical analyses and visualizations, data storage/manipulation, and video coding/editing that require more demanding computational power.
-The high performance workstation is also configured to run up to 5 virtual machines/servers with dedicated IP addresses for hosting and managing networked team tasks from computers located both inside and outside the physical laboratory space.
+This space also houses two higher performance computer workstations: (A) Dell Precision T7910, Dual Intel Xeon E5-2630 processers [32 cores @ 2.40GHz], 32GB DDR4 RAM, 2x1TB hard drives, 1x500GB SSD, 2GB dedicated graphics card and (B) Dell OptiPlex Plus 7010, Intel i7-13700 [16 cores @ 2.10GHz], 32GB DDR5 RAM, 1x1TB SSD, 8GB NVIDIA GeForce RTX 3050 graphics card (shared 2x28” LCD monitors).
+The workstations provide resources for modeling/simulation tasks, statistical analyses/visualizations, data storage, and video coding/editing tasks that require more demanding computational power.
+Additionally, one of the workstations is configured to run up to 5 virtual machines/servers with dedicated IP addresses for hosting and managing networked team tasks from computers located both inside and outside the physical laboratory space.

 EQUIPMENT